SolidLabResearch/WhatsInAPod/content/document_centric.md

 We also observe _hybrid behavior_,
-for instance where an initial path is obtained via traversal (e.g., `/private/medical/`), and deeper relative paths are hardcoded
+for instance where an initial path is obtained via traversal (e.g., `/private/medical/`), but deeper relative paths are hardcoded
 (e.g., `/private/medical/2022/10/`).
 In particular,
-link traversal is bootstrapped via hardcoded paths: if no link exists to the certain kind of data, then a specific document is created at a hardcoded path and then linked from a profile or index for future usage.
+link traversal is _bootstrapped_ via hardcoded paths: if no link exists to the certain kind of data, then a specific document is created at a hardcoded path and then linked from a profile or index for future usage.